lanl/FEHM/docs/getting-started/fehmpytest-info/test-details/wvtest.md

 This is a test of the ability of the code to do dry-out by evaporation.

+This test is constructed from the VV Test Suite wvtest problem.
+1)  Water vapor mass flux via diffusion 2)  Calculation of the water vapor diffusion coefficient.

 The problem is 1 m long with 5 elements and 12 nodes, the left side is fixed at 35 C and the right side is fixed at 10 C.